 - B. Each ordinance or resolution shall include articles of incorporation setting forth: - 1.
 The name of the authority and the address of its principal office. - 2.
 The name of each incorporating locality, together with the names, addresses and terms of office of the first members of the board of the authority. - 3.
-The purpose or purposes for which the authority is created. - C. Each participating locality shall cause to be published a copy of the resolution creating the authority, or a descriptive summary of the resolution and a reference to the place within the locality where a copy of the resolution can be obtained, and notice of the day, not less than 30 days after publication of the advertisement, on which a public hearing will be held on the resolution.
-Such publication shall be in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed and shall include at least two of the following forms of publication: (i) at least one time in a newspaper of general circulation in its locality, a copy of the ordinance or resolution together with a notice stating that on a day certain, not less than ten days after publication of the notice, a public hearing will be held on such ordinance or resolution including such newspaper's online publication, if any, (ii) on any website of the locality, (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day, or (iv) using any automated voice or text alert systems used by the locality.
+The purpose or purposes for which the authority is created. - 1225 C. Each participating locality shall cause to be published a copy of the resolution creating the 1226 authority, or a descriptive summary of the resolution and a reference to the place within the locality 1227 where a copy of the resolution can be obtained, and notice of the day, not less than 30 days after publication of the advertisement, on which a public hearing will be held on the resolution.
+Such publication shall be in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed and shall include at least two of the following forms of publication: (i) at least one time in a newspaper of general circulation in its locality, a copy of the ordinance or resolution together with a notice stating that on a day certain, not less than ten days after publication of the notice, a public hearing will be held on such ordinance or resolution including such newspaper's online publication, if any; (ii) on any website of the locality; (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day; (iv) using any automated voice or text alert systems used by the locality; or (v) posting at the local public library established pursuant to § 42.1-33, if any.
 In addition, any resident of the locality annually filing a written request for notification with the locality shall be provided notice by the locality in a manner mutually agreed upon by the locality and such individual.
 The request shall include the resident's name, address, zip code, daytime telephone number, and electronic mail address, if available.
 If at the hearing substantial opposition to the proposed park authority is heard, the members of the participating localities' governing bodies may in their discretion call for a referendum on the question of establishing such an authority.
 The request for a referendum shall be initiated by resolution of the governing body and filed with the clerk of the circuit court for the locality.
-The court shall order the referendum as provided for in § 24.2-681 et seq.
+The court shall order the referendum as provided for in Article 5 (§ 24.2-681 et seq.) of Chapter 6 of Title 24.2.
 Where two or more localities are participating in the formation of an authority the referendum, if any be ordered, shall be held on the same date in all such localities so participating.
 In any event if ten percent of the registered voters in such locality file a petition with the governing body at the hearing calling for a referendum such governing body shall request a referendum as herein provided.